All posts

 The Carnê-Leão trap

-Carnê-Leão is Brazil's monthly tax payment mechanism for income received from foreign sources, other individuals, or sources without withholding at source.
-For Brazilian founders with US LLCs, Carnê-Leão applies to every month in which foreign-source income is received.
-Payment is due by the last business day of the month following the month of receipt.
-This monthly cadence catches founders who expect annual filing — by the time the annual IRPF declaration is due, twelve months of unpaid Carnê-Leão installments may have accumulated, each accruing interest and penalties.
+Carnê-Leão is Brazil's monthly tax payment for foreign-source income.
+It applies to every month you receive LLC income.
+Payment is due by the last business day of the following month.
+If you're expecting to settle everything at annual filing time, you're already behind.
+By the time the IRPF declaration is due, twelve months of unpaid installments have been accruing interest and penalties independently.

 How Carnê-Leão works

-1. The founder receives LLC income in January (say, $8,000 USD deposited to the LLC's Mercury account)
+1. You receive LLC income in January ($8,000 USD deposited to your Mercury account)

-2. The income is converted to BRL at the PTAX rate on the date of receipt
+2. Convert to BRL at the PTAX rate on the date of receipt

-3. The founder calculates the IRPF tax on this amount using the progressive table
+3. Calculate IRPF tax using the progressive table

-4. Payment is made via DARF (Documento de Arrecadação de Receitas Federais) code 0190 by the last business day of February
+4. Pay via DARF code 0190 by the last business day of February

-Since 2024, the Receita Federal provides the Carnê-Leão Web system (accessible through e-CAC) for calculating and generating DARF payment slips.
-The system handles the IRPF rate calculation and produces the payment document.
+Since 2024, the Receita Federal provides Carnê-Leão Web (through e-CAC) for calculating and generating DARF payment slips.

 Late payment consequences